 INNOVATION & VIRAL SENSATION

-In 2016, Brazil’s Só Bailarinos re-shared posts of Bryant’s Hiplet classes; his unique technique causing so much controversy the video amassed over 8 million views.
-Shortly Buzzfeed, the Huffington Post and Good Morning America were knocking on the door, elevating the view count to over 100 million.
+In 2016, Brazil’s Só Bailarinos re-shared posts of Bryant’s Hiplet classes.
+His unique technique caused so much controversy the video amassed over 8 million views.
+Shortly after, Buzzfeed, The Huffington Post, and Good Morning America were knocking on the door.
+Soon the view count was over 100 million.
 After GMA aired their performance, offers for commercial work and collaborations from the world’s most notable tastemakers, including Mercedes Benz and Vogue, started pouring in.
-Today, Hiplet has over 1 billion views.
+Today, Hiplet Ballerinas has over 1 billion views.

 THE STAGE IS SET

 Currently the studio has 285 dancers of color, most of whom are female and under the age of 18.
-Hiplet’s viral celebrity created such an overwhelming demand that CMDC began turning down many requests.
-The world was calling but everyone was on hold because most of Bryant’s performers were still in school and steady revenue was needed to hire dancers to form a professional company.
-Through touring, he and the staff at CMDC hope to raise enough money to offer more scholarship opportunities + increase enrollment to 500 students with a goal to recruit & train 50 male dancers off the streets of Chicago.
+The Hiplet Ballerinas’ viral celebrity created such an overwhelming demand that CMDC began turning down many requests.
+The world was calling but everyone was on hold because most of Bryant’s performers were still in school.
+Steady revenue was needed to hire dancers to form a professional company.
+Through touring, he and the staff at CMDC hope to raise enough money to offer more scholarship opportunities and increase enrollment to 500 students with a goal to recruit and train 50 male dancers off the streets of Chicago.